 The Board of Directors encourages owners to attend a board meeting.
-Contact can be made with either of the co-chairs (Kathy Mohr firstname.lastname@example.org or Kathleen Conroy email@example.com) in order to receive relevant meeting documents.
-The BOD meets monthly on the fourth Monday or Tuesday 5:30 PM at Starrlight Meadery.
+Contact can be made with either of the co-chairs (Tom Morris (firstname.lastname@example.org) or Katie Niver (email@example.com) in order to receive relevant meeting documents.

-Sarah wanted to run for a Board of Directors position at Chatham Marketplace because she wanted to give back to the Co-op in ways that would best utilize her skills and other strengths (other than grocery shopping and eating!)
+Sarah joined the Board of Directors at Chatham Marketplace because she wanted to give back to the Co-op in ways that would best utilize her skills and other strengths (other than grocery shopping and eating!)

 Sarah believes that her experience in food service and food service management will bring a different perspective to the Board and will be particularly helpful in assisting the Co-op.
 As a former training manager for a large restaurant franchise, she was involved in all aspects of food service, including recruitment and training of management, food preparation and service, marketing, and other business development.